-However, the critical operations of these data centers come at a cost—high energy consumption.
+However, the critical operations of these data centers require energy.
 As digital demands surge, so too does the power required to keep these data centers running efficiently and effectively.
-Recent analyses highlight a significant uptick in the energy requirements of data centers, raising concerns over their potential environmental impact due to increased electricity use and associated carbon emissions.

-Data centers are among the largest consumers of electrical power, with data center electricity consumption accelerating alongside advancements in technology, particularly AI workloads, and increasing online activity.
+Data centers are among the largest consumers of electrical power, with data center electricity consumption accelerating alongside advancements in technology (particularly AI workloads) and increasing online activity.
 According to a recent EPRI study, data centers could consume up to 9% of U.S. electricity generation by 2030, doubling the current use [1].
-This is expected to rise as digital data creation and consumption continue to grow.
+What’s more, Bloom’s 2026 Data Center Power Report revealed that IT capacity could double within the next three years, jumping from ~80 GW in 2025 to ~150 in 2028.

 Technological Innovations Driving Energy Efficiency in Data Centers